-Magnesium is crucial for a healthy body, and comes from the food we eat and any supplements we take.
+As magnesium is crucial for a healthy body, you may be wondering if magnesium supplements are safe.
+Magnesium can come from the food we eat and any supplements we take.

-If you’re not sure whether taking supplements is safe for you, or you want to know the right dose and any possible side effects, read on for more information.
+If you’re not sure whether taking magnesium is safe for you, or you want to know the right dose and any possible side effects, read on for more information.

-- Is it safe to take every day?
+- Is it safe to take magnesium supplements every day?

-- Is it safe to take when pregnant?
+- Is it safe to take magnesium when pregnant?

 - Is it possible to take too much magnesium?